 After boot camp and Electronics Technician A and C schools, I was on my way to the USS Forrestal, checked aboard and 8 days later we pulled out for the Med.
 (Feel free to read about some of my experiences in other posts).
 After the deployment we arrived back in Mayport only to pack everything up and head to Philly for a two and a half year overhaul, fun fun.

 It took just a couple of months of being stationed in Philadelphia to meet my wife; I’ll keep this short story short, we met and five weeks later we were married.
 We have three boys (men now…) – Tommy, Kevin and David.
 David is pursuing a degree in the culinary arts.
-Kevin recently finished his time in the Navy as a Nuke on the USS George Washington and is a senior in college on path for a degree in physics and is now working on his Master’s in the same disapline.
-Tommy completed his six as a Nuke, served aboard the USS Nimitz.
-Tommy has since graduated from Penn State Law and is now an ambulance chaser a lawyer in Tennessee.
+Kevin recently finished his time in the Navy as a Nuke on the USS George Washington and graduated with a BS degree in physics and is now working on his Master’s in the same disapline.
+Tommy completed his six as a Nuke and served aboard the USS Nimitz.
+Tommy has since graduated from Penn State Law and is now an ambulance chaser a member of the court in Tennessee.

 You may have noticed by now that my family has gravitated toward aircraft carriers.
 It all started with my father who served aboard the USS Enterprise – he made a couple of deployments on her, most notibally as part of Nuclear Task Force One‘s (USS Enterprise, USS Long Beach and USS Bainbridge) Around the World Cruise, steaming 31,000 miles in sixty-five Days during Operation Sea Orbit back in 1964.